-Generally speaking in-person inspections are preferred, and in some cases required.
-However in some circumstances the remote inspection is the best option, so long as both parties follow the guidance provided on our Remote Inspection Checklists.
+Generally speaking in-person inspections are preferred, and in many cases required.
+But at times the Remote Observed Inspection (ROI) is the best option, so long as both parties adhere to this policy and also follow the guidance provided on our Remote Inspection Checklists.

-- have been with CNG for at least three years, and
+- have been with CNG for at least two years, and

-- have been inspected by at least three different people on three different occasions, and
+- have been inspected by at least two different people on two different occasions, and

 Special Situations ~ Prior Approval Needed

-- have farms in a very remote location - ie. more than one hour from the nearest prospective inspector.
+- They farm in a very remote location - ie. more than one hour from the nearest prospective inspector, and/or

-- Follow the Remote Inspection Guidelines to help you prepare for and carry out the remote inspection, and be sure to make a note on the inspection forms indicating that the inspection was completed remotely.
+- Follow the Remote Inspection Checklists to help you prepare for and carry out the remote inspection.

 In the spring of 2020, we trialed a couple dozen remote inspections, to determine whether they'd provide a reliable alternative to in-person inspections.
 These are inspections in which the farmer shows the inspector their farm and answers questions via videoconference, using their mobile phone.
 Our primary motivation was to overcome the restrictions on in-person meetings brought on by the COVID-19 pandemic, and enable farmers to complete their certification before the growing season got fully under way.
 These trials were surprisingly successful and well-received.
 We thoroughly debriefed with the participants to identify best practices and any cautionary notes.
-Based on our findings CNG will - under the specific conditions outlined above - recognize inspections conducted remotely via videoconference during the months of June - August 2020.
+Based on our findings CNG will - under the specific conditions outlined above - recognize inspections conducted remotely via videoconference.
+The first remote inspection policy took effect June 20, 2020.

 This policy will be periodically updated.